playgameservices/cpp-ios-basic-samples/samples-ios/ButtonClicker/README.md

   application.
     * Again, you will be using the Bundle ID that you created in Step 1.
     * You can leave your App Store ID blank for testing purposes.
     * Don't forget to turn on the "Real-time multiplayer" switch!
-6. If you want to try out receiving invites, you will need to get an APNS certificate from iTunes Connect and upload it to the developer console as well.
+5. If you want to try out receiving invites, you will need to get an APNS certificate from iTunes Connect and upload it to the developer console as well.
 Please review our documentation for how to do this.
-7. Make a note of your client ID and application ID as described in the documentation
+6. Make a note of your client ID and application ID as described in the documentation
+7. Click the "Info" tab and go down to the bottom where you see "URL Types".
+    You need to add 2 URL types.
+In one URL type, specify a unique string in the Identifier field, and specify your client ID in reversed order in the URL Schemas field.
+For example, if your client ID for iOS is CLIENT_ID_CODE.apps.googleusercontent.com, then specify
+    com.googleusercontent.apps.CLIENT_ID_CODE in the URL Schemas field.
+     In the other URL type, specify a unique string in the Identifier field, and specify your app's bundle identifier in the URL Schemas field.
 8. Once that's done, open up your `Constants.h` file, and replace the `CLIENT_ID` value with your own OAuth2.0 client ID.